ywp-sein/released_and_set_free/src/pondering/13-absolute-victory.md

 But the truth remains: they are losers, and they will always be losers.
 (1 John 3:8)

 Our stance is secure: the battle belongs to the Lord.
 (2 Chronicles 20:15)<br>
-We trust Him—knowing that even in pain and sorrow, He provides hope, joy, and every good thing.
+We trust Him—knowing that even in pain and sorrow, He provides hope, joy, and goodness for His beloved children.
 (James 1:2-4, Isaiah 41:10)<br>
 God allows trials, but He also gives us direct access to His strength, His hope, and His joy through Jesus Christ, making us stronger. – (Philippians 4:13, Romans 5:3-5)

 It is DONE.
 (John 19:30)<br>